marcoandre1/marcoandre1.github.io/README.md

 # Notice

-This website is ready for deployment using `gh-pages` in `marcoandre1.github.io` repository.
-Copy/paste folder content to personal website folder.
-Then push it to the repository, deleting all present files and run:
+This web application is ready for deployment using `gh-pages`.

 ```console
 npm run deploy
 ```

-**You will probably need to update the domain name as gh-pages is not optimized for user page.**
+**You will need to update the domain name as gh-pages is not optimized for user page.**

 > In other words, add the `CNAME` file after deployment!